togglebyte/anathema-guide/src/components/element-query.md

 # Element query

-Both component events and messages provide an element query that can be used to access elements and attributes in the component.
+Both component events and messages provide an element query that can be used to access elements and attributes of the component.

-Attributes can be read or written to.
+Attributes can be read and written to.
-Since attribute values may originate from the component state it is not possible to access the state and the attributes at the same time.

-For this reason the element query prevents any use of state via the `query` function.

 ## Cast an element

 It's possible to cast an element to a specific widget using the `to` method.

-The `to` method returns an `Option<&mut T>`.
+The `to` method returns a `&mut T`.

 For an immutable reference use `to_ref`.

+If the element type is unknown use `try_to` and `try_to_ref` respectively.

 ### Example